 Generally speaking Kodi is an extremely easy product to use and you can be launching your media content within minutes of installation.
 One area that people tend to struggle with is how to setup TV shows and many have the issue of Kodi TV Shows not showing up.
 They can browse to the files and launch them but they don’t get a “TV Shows” item on the main menu and don’t get all of the box art like they do with their movie and music collections.
 Movies are easy as in most cases Kodi can work out what the movie is from the file name alone.
 For TV shows Kodi needs a little more help to determine the title of the TV show.
 It also needs the season or series the show is from.
 This guide will show you how to setup TV shows in Kodi.
+A full video tutorial is included at the very end of this post.

 Best Kodi Additions to Get the Most out of your TV Shows